AMReX-Combustion/PeleLM/Docs/source/index.rst

 `PeleLM` is an adaptive-mesh low Mach number hydrodynamics code for reacting flows.  `PeleLM` has an official project `homepage <https://amrex-combustion.github.io/PeleLM/>`_, and can be obtained via `GitHub <https://github.com/AMReX-Combustion/PeleLM>`_.
+If you need help or have questions, please join the users `forum <https://groups.google.com/forum/#!forum/pelelmusers>`_.
 The documentation pages appearing here are distributed with the code in the ``Docs`` folder as "restructured text" files.
 The html is built automatically with certain pushes to the `PeleLM` GibHub repository and are maintained online by `ReadTheDocs <https://pelelm.readthedocs.io/en/latest>`_.
 A local version can also be built as follows ::